jeyastin/ChristYoutube/README.md

 Sample project that shows how to use the YouTube REST API with Ionic.

-This project is an example created in the [Simon Reimler Blog](https://devdactic.com/ionic-youtube-rest-api/).

 # Running

 Before you go through this example, you should have at least a basic understanding of Ionic concepts.
 You must also already have Ionic installed on your machine.